Corrective Eye Surgery

 What is Safe Sight TransPRK?

-Safe Sight TransPRK (transepithelial photorefractive keratectomy) is an advanced laser eye surgery procedure that is a step above epi-LASIK.
+Safe Sight TransPRK (transepithelial photorefractive keratectomy) is a laser eye surgery procedure that is a step above epi-LASIK.
 It has similar benefits to epi-LASIK, with fewer risks involved.
 As a form of LASEK surgery, TransPRK does not involve cutting a corneal flap, which preserves the integrity of the cornea.
 It is the safer option because unlike epi-LASIK, TransPRK is a non-invasive and surface-based treatment method for vision correction.

 How Does Safe Sight TransPRK Work?

 Safe Sight TransPRK is the quickest vision correction procedure, taking only 3-5 minutes per eye.
 It is a simple and fast procedure that utilises the high-tech Schwind Amaris 1050RS excimer laser – the world’s fastest laser machine.
-This highly advanced machine is equipped with a zero latency tracker, allowing for safe and accurate treatment.
+This machine is equipped with a zero latency tracker, allowing for safe and accurate treatment.

 The procedure does not involve any surgical instrument touching the eye.
 First, the Schwind Amaris 1050RS laser starts off by removing the epithelium cells.
 Next, the laser reshapes the curvature of the cornea in a single step to correct refractive power.
 Once the cornea has been reshaped, a soft contact lens acting as an artificial cornea flap is placed over the cornea to protect it during the healing process.